alexjames/alexjames.github.io/_posts/2017-11-25-functional-programming.markdown

 ### Map/Reduce "sandwhich"
 The `map` operation is like iterating through a list and applying a function to it. `reduce` cumulatively acts on a collection to get a final result.
 This image provides a good analogy for both.
-Here, your mapping function slices the ingredients and the reduce function combines all of the into a tasty sandwhich.
+Here, your mapping function slices the ingredients and the reduce function combines all of them into a tasty sandwhich.
 Many flavors of FP don't provide explicit loop-like control flow statements.
 Instead, you rely on recursion and map-reduces to achieve the same result.
 This takes a "while" to get used to.
 Pun intended.